prabhut/my-portfolio/README.md

-# my-portfolio
+# Prabhu Thaipulley's portfolio

-This is my professional Portfolio
+This is my professional portfolio.
+It was AWS and ReactJS.